bohnelang/Thunderbird_Add-On_USB_LED_Dream_Cheeky/README.md

 **This add-on is outdated - the last version you can run is Thunderbird 68.0.
 With Thunderbird 78 a new add-on-API was implemented and at the moement I do not have the time to update implementation...**

+**Work around:** Combine the add-on "FilaQuilla" and the "blinky" binary from this project and run this program on new incoming mails.

 ![USB Webmail notifier](./gitmisc/LED2.jpg)